Cody-Howell/ConfigFileLibrary/README.md

 ### YAML

 This supports any amount of nested objects and arrays, and (somewhat) follows the YAML spec.
 I spent some time reading through it and as I am writing all the parsing logic, I've decided to stop where I'm at.

+If you want text parsed as a single primitive (such as a multiline string), use this file extension (or parse it using this type in `ReadTextAs`).

 Tabs are supported, and I also currently support only 4 space indents.
 The below object will show what I expect in terms of arrays of objects, and I think everything else is somewhat self-explanatory.
 If you'd